haochenuw/coupgame/Notes.md

  - ~~direct room link not working~~ Wednesday, July 7, 2021

 - mobile website
- - first gamestate not working
+ - ~~first gamestate not working~~ Thursday, July 8, 2021 (don't send two socket in a row. seem to solve it)

-- dead player should not be able to challenge
+- ~~dead player should not be able to challenge~~ Thursday, July 8, 2021

 - corner case...when chose b from c/b/s and only 2 players left.
 Should not stuck.

 - when player died, should skip the surrender.

+- BIG BUG: when false reveal on challenging a block, should still commit the action!

 ## Feedbacks